BiGCAT-UM/FNS-Cloud-Tutorials/Tutorials/Pathway_analysis.md

 # Pathway Analysis Practical

-Practical prepared by Dr. Martina Summer-Kutmon and Dr. Lauren J. Dupuis
+Practical prepared by Dr. Martina Summer-Kutmon, Dr. Lauren J. Dupuis and Dr. Duygu Dede Sener
 -----------------------------------------------------------------------------------------------------------------------------------------
 Pathway analysis helps you to interpret the data in a biologically meaningful context.
 We will use the data from the Inflammatory Bowel Disease Multi Omics [Database](https://ibdmdb.org/).
 You will need the WikiPathways human pathways collection that you can download [here](http://www.wikipathways.org/wpi/batchDownload.php?species=Homo%20sapiens&fileType=gpml&tag=Curation:AnalysisCollection) as a zip file.
 You will need to unzip it before use.
 You will also need the BridgeDb identifier mapping file for humans which you can download [here](https://bridgedb.github.io/data/gene_database/).
 For this task, you will need the data file table_CD_Ileum_vs_nonIBD_Ileum_host_transcriptomics_metabolomics.txt